Tranches

 Tranches have become increasingly popular in the investing world due to the flexibility they offer to investors.
 Tranches are commonly used in structured finance products such as mortgage-backed securities, collateralised debt obligations, and asset-backed securities.

-Trenching also helps in creating a more liquid market for securities.
+Tranches also help in creating a more liquid market for securities.
 Junior market investors willing to take on more risk can invest in the lower tranches, while more conservative investors can invest in the senior tranches.
 This allows issuers to access a wider range of investors and improves the market’s liquidity.
-Tranching also helps reduce the investment’s overall risk by spreading it across different tranches, thus reducing the impact of any default in a single tranche.
+Tranches also help to reduce an investment’s overall risk by spreading it across different tranches, thus reducing the impact of any default in a single tranche.

 Basics of tranches